 4. Create your customers’ future.
 What does your customers’ future look like?
 Think about meeting their needs in a more fundamental way, so that they continually want more contact with your company and its offerings.
 Your mission, as Steve Jobs told his biographer Walter Isaacson, “is to figure out what they’re going to want before they do.”
 This will require imagination and insight; they won’t be able to articulate it if you ask them.
 Creating your customers’ future may require an obsessive focus on them.
 Make their problems go away.
 Remove the friction in their lives.
 Make things easier and less complex, while reducing the price they have to pay.

-As marketing experts have pointed out since at least 1960, when Theodore Levitt’s seminal Harvard Business Review article “Marketing Myopia” was published, customers are most compelled by outcomes: the results your products and services deliver, rather than the products and services themselves.
+As marketing experts have pointed out since at least 1960, when Theodore Levitt’s groundbreaking Harvard Business Review article “Marketing Myopia” was published, customers are most compelled by outcomes: the results your products and services deliver, rather than the products and services themselves.
 This was how Philips profited from its halogen bulbs, the kind that retailers install in parking lots.
-Concerned about losing out to makers of lower-priced commodity bulbs, Philips set up a service to change the bulbs itself, and continued its R&D on longer-life bulbs so Philips’s own costs would go down.
+Concerned about losing out to makers of lower-priced commodity bulbs, Philips set up a service to change the bulbs when they burned out, and continued its R&D on longer-life bulbs so the costs of that service would go down.
 Similarly, GE’s aircraft engines, Daimler’s trucks, Tesla’s electric cars, and Siemens’s power systems are all embedded with sensors, designed to provide analytics about not just the machines’ behavior (for better maintenance) but what the customer (the airline, truck driver, or power utility) is doing day after day, and how that experience might be improved.

 5. Price to drive demand.
 Nearly every significant disruption reduces costs in some way.
 Customers respond more powerfully to cost reduction than to other types of increases in value.
 When you set your prices low, you attract customers, scale up your new business model, and force changes that make it more difficult for rivals to compete.